OHSU Hearing Aid Program

 OHSU offers a staff of certified audiologists only.
 We offer competitive pricing to make hearing aids affordable to most pocketbooks.
 You can make an appointment to discuss your hearing loss, obtain the latest information in hearing aid technology in a pressure-free medical setting.
 Your costs are discussed with you up front, and the fitting process is explained in detail during your consultation appointment.

 Whether you choose to buy from a retail dispenser or an audiologist, make sure you know what type of technology you are buying and what is covered by the manufacturer's warranty.
-Educated consumers and patients will get more benefits when you find the right provider with the right products and services to meet your needs.Meet our hearing aid and audiology staff
+Educated consumers and patients will get more benefits when you find the right provider with the right products and services to meet your needs.Meet our hearing aid staff

 Types of Hearing Aids